abhitiwari007/Netflix-Clone/README.md

 ```
 pip install -r requirements.txt
 ```
 4. Apply database migrations:

 ```
 python manage.py migrate
 ```
 5. Create a superuser (admin):

 ```
 python manage.py createsuperuser
 ```
 Follow the prompts to create your admin account.
-6. tart the development server:
+6. Start the development server:

 ```
 python manage.py runserver
 ```
 7. Open your web browser and go to http://127.0.0.1:8000/ to see the application running.

 ## Usage

 - Admin interface: Access the Django admin interface at http://127.0.0.1:8000/admin/ and log in with the superuser credentials created earlier.
 Here you can manage users, movies, TV shows, and other content.